caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 Provide cost estimation as clear as possible, consider comprehensive cost and the factual effect of disaster relief.

-(Notes:candidates can choose any type of Category A or choose Category B，or esle he can take part in one or more types of architectural design.
-However,he has to make seperate registrations so as to get seperate registration numbers for each type of design.)
+(Notes:candidates can choose any type of Category A or choose Category B，or esle he can take part in one or more types of architectural design. )

 **2、成果要求/The outcome requirements**